slowrunner/Carl/Projects/ColorDetection/test1/README.md

 First Color Test

-Using manilla envelope for yellow prevented Yellow vs Orange confusion.
+Using lemon for yellow because yellow paper and manilla envelopes look blue in this lighting.

 GoPiGo on desk with strong overhead incandescent